restatedev/byoc/README.md

 ## Releasing
 1. Update the NPM version in package.json and ensure it propagates to package-lock.json
-2. If any lambdas have been changed, run `./artifacts/upload.sh` in the correct AWS profile and update the object versions in `lib/artifacts.ts`.
 2. Run `npm test`, confirming there are no other snapshot issues except the changed version, then `npm test -- -u` to update the snapshots.
 3. Push a tag eg `git tag v0.1.0 && git push origin v0.1.0`
 4. Create a release from the tag
-5. GHA will publish the NPM package once the release exists
+5. GHA will publish the NPM package and the S3 assets once the release exists